-The assistant municipal administrator assists in the administration of the village and is supervised by the municipal
+The assistant municipal administrator assists in the administration of the village and is supervised by the municipal administrator.
+If the municipal administrator is unable to perform the functions of the position, the assistant municipal administrator takes on such powers and responsibilities.
+The board of trustees must by ordinance determine the compensation to be paid to the assistant municipal administrator, and the not be affected by the provisions of N.J.S.A.

-&lt;sup>168.
-N.J.S.A.
-40A:63-8(b).
-A village is governed by the laws pertaining to townships contained in N.J.S.A.
-40A:63-1 et seq. and by general law, except as provided in N.J.S.A.
-40A:63-8.
-However, any village governed by a special charter granted by the Legislature shall not be affected by the provisions of N.J.S.A.
 40A:63-8; N.J.S.A.
 40A:63-8(a).
 While there are four municipalities with the village type of government, Loch Arbour is New Jersey's only remaining municipality that retains the traditional village form of government.
-New Jersey's three other villages-Ridgefield Park (now with a Walsh Act form), Ridgewood, (now with a Faulkner Act Council-Manager charter), and South Orange (now the Township of South Orange Village)-have all migrated to other, non-Village forms.
+New Jersey's three other villages-Ridgefield Park (now with a Walsh Act form), Ridgewood, (now with a Faulkner Act Council-Manager charter) and South Orange (now the Township of South Orange Village)-have all migrated to other, non-Village forms.

-&lt;sup>170.
-N.J.S.A.
+$^{170.}$ N.J.S.A.
 40A:63-8(d).
 If necessary, the staggering of the terms of office of the trustees may be decided by lot.